 |Policies > Summary of University Regulations and Requirements

-University of Houston regulations and requirements for graduate, and professional students are established as minimal standards for graduate study.
+University of Houston regulations and requirements for graduate, post-baccalaureate, and professional students are established as minimal standards for graduate studies.
 Requests for exceptions to any university requirement must be made on a Graduate and Professional Student Petition, approved by the student’s advisor, chair, and college dean, and then forwarded to the Graduate School for review and decision.

 Summary of University Graduate Regulations and Requirements

 The following list of statements is not intended to be comprehensive.
 It represents, however, a summary of regulations and requirements of most critical concern to graduate students.
 A detailed description of these items can be found in subsequent pages of this document.

 - Upon admission a graduate student must submit an official transcript showing that a prior bachelor’s degree (or equivalent) has been conferred, must be on file at the University of Houston.

 - A graduate student is normally entitled to graduate under the degree provision of the catalog in effect at the time of the first completed semester of enrollment.